Skip to content

 Supported Types

-The var type supports a comprehensive set of value types:
+The var type supports a comprehensive set of value types within a compact 24-byte footprint (on 64-bit systems):

 Type Category Supported Types